Bob Wells (American football)

 Robert Leroy Wells Jr. (August 4, 1945 – August 7, 1994) was an American professional football offensive tackle.
+He played college football for Johnson C. Smith and professional football for the San Diego Chargers (1968–1970), Cincinnati Bengals (1971), and Houston Texans (1974).

+Early life

 Wells was born in New York City in 1945 and attended Lucy Craft Laney High School in Augusta, Georgia.

+College football

+Wells played college football at Johnson C. Smith University in Charlotte, North Carolina.

+Professional football

-He played college football at Johnson C. Smith University in Charlotte, North Carolina, and was selected by the San Diego Chargers in the 15th round of the 1968 NFL/AFL draft.
-He appeared in 20 games for the Chargers, two of them as a starter, from 1968 to 1970.
-He also played for the Houston Texans of the World Football League in 1974.
+Wells was selected by the San Diego Chargers in the 15th round of the 1968 NFL/AFL draft.
+He played at the right offensive tackle position for the Chargers, appearing in 20 games from 1968 to 1970.
+He also played for the Cincinnati Bengals in 1971 and for the Houston Texans of the World Football League in 1974.

+Later life

+Wells died in 1994 at age 49 in Decatur, Georgia.